 Additional Items to Consider for a Time and Materials Contract

-A time and materials contract should stipulate when the contractor will be paid.
+A T&M contract should stipulate when the contractor will be paid.
 As an incentive to work efficiently, payment may be tied to reaching milestones in the project.
-Other options are periodic billing — perhaps weekly or monthly — or a lump sum at completion of the project.
+Other options are periodic billing—perhaps weekly or monthly—or a lump sum at completion of the project.
+The customer may also specify the quality or type of materials to be used—for example, the grade of lumber on a construction project.

 Advantages and Disadvantages of Time and Materials Contracts